Bose gas: Limitations of the macroscopic Bose gas model

 Practically however, the aforementioned theoretical flaw is a minor issue, as the most unrealistic assumption is that of non-interaction between bosons.
 Experimental realizations of boson gases always have significant interactions, i.e., they are non-ideal gases.
 The interactions significantly change the physics of how a condensate of bosons behaves: the ground state spreads out, the chemical potential saturates to a positive value even at zero temperature, and the fluctuation problem disappears (the compressibility becomes finite).
 See the article Bose–Einstein condensate.

-Approximate behaviour in small Bose gases
+Approximate behaviour in small gases

 For smaller, mesoscopic, systems (for example, with only thousands of particles), the ground state term can be more explicitly approximated by adding in an actual discrete level at energy ε=0 in the grand potential:

 which gives instead N_{0} = g_{0}z/1 − z.
 Now, the behaviour is smooth when crossing the critical temperature, and z approaches 1 very closely but does not reach it.